single faculty member

 - Drama Therapy - M.A.
 Program

-Theatre-based Research; Drama Therapy; Autobiographical Therapeutic Performance; Therapeutic Theatre; Drama and Theatre as Assessment Tools in Psychotherapy; Multiculturalism and Gender in the creative arts therapies.
+Theatre-based Research; Drama Therapy; Autobiographical Therapeutic Performance; Therapeutic Theatre; Drama therapy and the Digital/New Media; Drama and Theatre as Assessment Tools in Psychotherapy; Multiculturalism and Gender in the creative arts therapies.

-Susana Pendzik (MA, Ph.D., RDT) is Head of the Drama Therapy Graduate Program at Tel Hai Academic College (Israel), lecturing also at the Theatre Studies Department of the Hebrew University of Jerusalem, the Swiss Dramatherapy Institute, as well as in other institutions of higher education in Europe, Latin America, and conducting workshops worldwide.
+Susana Pendzik (MA, Ph.D., RDT) is Head of the Drama Therapy Graduate Program at Tel Hai Academic College (Israel), lecturing also at the Theatre Studies Department of the Hebrew University of Jerusalem, the Swiss Dramatherapy Institute, as well as in other institutions of higher education in Europe and Latin America, and conducting workshops worldwide.
 Susana is founder and honorary member of the Swiss Dramatherapy Association, accredited supervisor by the Israeli Association of Creative and Expressive Therapies, representative of Israel at the European Federation of Dramatherapy and at the World Alliance for Drama Therapy.
-Published poetess, theatre director, and researcher, Susana is the author of many articles in the field, a book for using action techniques with abused women, co-editor of the volume Assessment in Drama Therapy (2012), and of The Self in Performance: Autobiographic, self-revelatory, and autoethnographic forms of therapeutic theatre (2017), and co-author of a dramatherapy book in Spanish to be published in 2018.
+Published poetess, theatre director, and researcher, Susana is the author of many articles in the field, a book for using Action Techniques with Abused Women (German, 1999), co-editor of Assessment in Drama Therapy (2012), main editor of The Self in Performance: Autobiographical, self-revelatory, and autoethnographic forms of therapeutic theatre (2017), co-author of Dramatherapy: A creative approach in therapeutic work (Spanish, 2018).

 De/constructing the past, constructing future: A binational theatre-based research project on the perception of the Holocaust by German and Israeli children and youngsters